nscuro/dtapac/README.md

     end
 ```

+*dtapac* will only submit the resulting analysis if it differs from what's already recorded in Dependency-Track.
+This ensures that the audit trail won't be cluttered with redundant information, even if *dtapac* receives multiple
+notifications for the same finding or policy violation.

 ### Portfolio auditing on policy change

 If configured, *dtapac* can listen for [status updates](https://www.openpolicyagent.org/docs/latest/management-status/) from OPA.
 *dtapac* will keep track of the revision of the policy bundle, and trigger a portfolio-wide analysis if the revision changed.
-This makes it possible to have new policies applied to the entire portfolio shortly after publishing them, without the
-need to restart any service or edit files on any server.

 ```mermaid
 sequenceDiagram